cypress-io/cypress/docs/source/api/commands/request.md

 **Issue a simple HTTP request**

-Sometimes it is quicker to simply test the contents of a page rather than [`cy.visit()`](https://on.cypress.io/api/visit) and wait for the entire page and all of it's resource to load.
+Sometimes it is quicker to simply test the contents of a page rather than {% url `cy.visit()` visit %} and wait for the entire page and all of it's resource to load.

 ```javascript
 cy.request('/admin').its('body').should('include', '<h1>Admin</h1>')